 How To Make The Tabletop Fabric Trees

-1..
-First, either using the Christmas tree cookie cutter or my template draw around it on your fabric scrap.
+Step 1: First, use the Christmas tree cookie cutter or my template to draw around it on your fabric scrap.

 You will need two identical Christmas tree shapes.
 I fold over the fabric before drawing around the template.
-That way when I cut out the shapes, I will get two identical trees.
+When I cut out the shapes, I will get two identical trees.

-2. Next, pin the two Christmas tree shapes together.
-You will notice that with most tweed, tartan and plaid fabrics that the fabric looks the same on each side.
+Step 2: Next, pin the two Christmas tree shapes together.
+You will notice that with most tweed, tartan and plaid fabrics, the fabric looks the same on each side.

-3. Next, stuff the trees.
-Just use a small amount of stuffing, enough to give the trees a 3D shape but not too much.
+Step 3: Next, stuff the trees.
+Just use a small amount of stuffing to give the trees a 3D shape but not too much.
 Use a chopstick to push the fiberfill into the points of the tree.

 Making the Fabric Christmas Tree Base

-5. Next, to make the denim base of the tartan trees, use a wooden thread reel.
-Wrap denim seams or belt loops around the center of the wooden spool.
+Step 5: Next, use a wooden thread reel to make the tartan tree’s denim base.
+Wrap denim seams or belt loops around the centre of the wooden spool.
 Use a small dab of hot glue to keep the denim in place.

-6. Finally, stick the twig trunk into the hole in the top of the thread spool.
-Hopefully, it should be a nice snug fit.
-If not use some hot glue to keep the trunk in place.
+Step 6: Finally, stick the twig trunk into the hole at the top of the thread spool.
+Hopefully, it should be a nice, snug fit.
+If not, use some hot glue to keep the trunk in place.

-I made a few of these tweed and tartan trees, each one in a different upcycled fabric.
+I made a few of these tweed and tartan trees in a different upcycled fabric.
 I will be making some more with an old plaid shirt of mine to add to the collection.

-Christmas cookie cutters are handy as templates for lots of crafts and upcycles, I used this Christmas tree one and some others to make a cute upcycled sweater felt hanging for Christmas.
+Christmas cookie cutters are handy as templates for lots of crafts and upcycling; I used this Christmas tree one and some others to make a cute upcycled sweater felt hanging for Christmas.